MATRIMONIAL

 Bobby whispered to her, "Did you like your wedding gift?"

 "You mean Eddie?
 I did—but let's see if you like yours."
 Alex could already see Eddie making his way toward them, the half-hooded young woman following close upon his heels.
 She saw Bobby start, then look from her to the figure.
 "Molly?"
-And then his young cousin pushed the scarf back, revealing an elfin face with dark curly hair, and she moved to give him a big hug.
+And then his young niece pushed the scarf back, revealing an elfin face with dark curly hair, and she moved to give him a big hug.

 "But you didn't have the money–" Bobby said in disbelief.

-"Cousin Alex did," Molly told him shyly, and then, to her, "Thank you," and Alex finished, hugging her, "Sometimes money can buy happiness."
+"Aunt Alex did," Molly told him shyly, and then, to her, "Thank you," and Alex finished, hugging her, "Sometimes money can buy happiness."

 In an hour the party had shifted to Milbury, where there were drinks, toasts, and talk.